Hugo Garay: Career

 Garay was to fight champion Danny Green for the WBA Light Heavyweight Title on 27 April 2008 at Challenge Stadium in Perth, Australia.
 However, following the sudden retirement of Green in March of that year, Garay fought Yuri Barashian instead on 3 July 2008 in Buenos Aires for the vacant belt, winning via twelve-round unanimous decision.
 On 22 November, he defeated Jürgen Brähmer by unanimous decision in his first title defense.

-Garay has a record of 34 wins (18 KO's) and 5 (1 KO) losses.
-His nickname is "Pigu".